oawxkw/jsjwl-exp2/README.md

 README.md
 ```

-- The `dist/` directory contains all complied reports and pictures.
+- The `dist/` directory contains all complied executable file.
-- The `src/` directory contains all source code and source pictures.
+- The `src/` directory contains all source code.